Improving global prehospital and emergency medicine, public health, and disaster health care and preparedness

 Medical Student; Frank H. Netter MD School of Medicine at Quinnipiac University

-Andrew Shanes, BS
+Andrew Shanes, DO

 SIG Co-Lead

-Ilana Shecter, BS
+Ilana Shecter, DO

 SIG Co-Lead